schmich/instascan/README.md

 - Create a new scanner with options.
 - `opts.continuous`: Whether to scan continuously for QR codes.
 If `false`, use [`scanner.scan`](#var-result--scannerscan) to manually scan.
 Default `true`.
 - `opts.video`: The HTML element to use for the camera's video preview.
 Must be a `<video>` element.
+When the camera is active, this element will have the `active` CSS class, otherwise, it will have the `inactive` class.
 By default, an invisible element will be created to host the video.
 - `opts.mirror`: Whether to horizontally mirror the video preview.
 This is helpful when trying to scan a QR code with a user-facing camera.
 Default `true`.
 - `opts.captureImage`: Whether to include the scanned image data as part of the scan result.
 See the `scan` event for format details.
 Default `false`.
 - `opts.backgroundScan`: Only applies to continuous mode.
 Whether to actively scan when the tab is not active.
 When `false`, this reduces CPU usage when the tab is not active.
 Default `false`.